lguerdan/Software-Engineering/readme.md

 BACK END

+* The server shall
-* The application shall deliver a list of courses in JSON upon
+* The server shall deliver a list of courses for a major or minor in JSON upon request.
-* The application shall
+* The server shall
-* The application shall
+* The server shall
-* The application shall
+* The server shall

 ### Application Architecture